m1lkman/Update-PlexMediaServer/README.md

 ```
 ### Installing

-Save module as Update-PMSInstall.psm1 in to the %ProgramFiles%\WindowsPowerShell\Modules\Update-PMSInstall directory.
+Save module as Update-PlexMediaServer.psm1 in to the %ProgramFiles%\WindowsPowerShell\Modules\Update-PlexMediaServer directory.

 ## Q&A